OctopusDeploy/blog/blog/2022-06/servicenow-integration-eap/index.md

 ### Minimal configuration to use the integration

-The ServiceNow integration doesn't require much setup in ServiceNow.
+The ServiceNow integration doesn't require much set up in ServiceNow.
 All you need is a special Octopus license, which is free for [early access preview (EAP) users](https://octopusdeploy.typeform.com/servicenow-eap).

 After your license is set up, you only need to configure 2 things in ServiceNow to get started: